NathanWong1106/c09-project/README.dev.md

 If you are developing, `docker compose watch` will probably make your life easier.
 This does the following:
 - Watches the `/our-code` folder for changes to client
 - Watches the `/our-code-server` folder for changes to server
-- It DOES NOT automatically do db migrations - for that please restart the containers and rerun `docker compose up` or `docker compose watch`
+- It DOES NOT automatically do db migrations
-  - You can also manually run the migration with `npx prisma migrate dev`
+  - I need to find a way to do this automatically on container restart later - for now, in the `/our-code-server` directory run `npm run dev:dbpush` to update your local dev db with your schema changes

 You can connect to the services at ports:
 - `4200` for Client